BMAL 604 Managing and Leading Across Cultures

 Rationale

 Most domestic organizations today have an Internet presence, which means anyone anywhere in the world may be a potential customer.
 Thus, it is very important for managers and leaders of domestic firms to be able to understand how to lead and manage in both domestic and overseas environments.
-BMAL 604, while not to be considered a Business-content course in International Business, assumes its students have some business foundational awareness as it relates to management and leadership.
+BMAL 604, while not to be considered a business-content course in International Business, assumes the student has some business foundational awareness as it relates to management and leadership.

 Course Assignment